 Nobody Is Perfect

-You really need to remember is that absolutely nobody is perfect.
-If they are concerned about their appearance, then you need to give them some support with this.
-It may be that they need an orthodontic expander, or even that they need to get their hair cut or they need to be told their shirt is on backwards(mine are in elementary school so this is a weekly occurance).
+You really need to remember that absolutely nobody is perfect.
+If your kids are concerned about their appearance, then you need to give them some support with this.
+It may be that they need an orthodontic expander, or even that they need to get their hair cut or they need to be told their shirt is on backwards(mine are in elementary school so this is a weekly occurrence).
 Either way, supporting them to some extent is important, but they also need to know deep down that everyone is different.
 That is what makes them unique and living life so interesting.

 Nobody will succeed at everything all the time.
 There will be setbacks, and there will also be failures too.
 You need to use these hurdles as valuable learning experiences rather than disappointments.
 Understand how your child feels when they fail and show them that what they are feeling is normal.
 If you tell them to just “cheer up” or that “it’s not a big deal” then this will hinder their confidence.
 It will also make them feel as though they are overreacting and discount their feelings.
 This is not good at all because feeling some disappointment is normal.
 How you overcome it is what really matters.
 Reminding them that what is important in life is not as much of what you accomplish but how you run the race.

 In a world full of “Instafamous” and YouTube millionaires, children are being bombarded daily, hourly and second by second of “perfection.”
 It’s so important to teach them that these are just a brief glimpses in people’s contrived social media accounts.
 It’s not IRL (In Real Life as the youngesters say).
 Comparison and coveting others are the biggest joy and self-confidence steelers that exist.
 Show your kids how to believe in themselves by first showing them that you believe in them and not comparing them to what the rest of the world is doing.
 And try out the above tips to build confidence and boost your child’s self-esteem.

 You’ve got this Momma and Dad!